gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 broadcast it to a chain in the most secure fashion.
 This approach, while more complicated, grants full control and provides airgap support.

-Here are the steps taken in this process:
+The indented purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
+In practice, this procedure should take place on two separate machines, one with access to the internet (Machine 1), and the other one without (Machine 2), with the separation of steps as follows:
-1. Fetch account information from the chain
+1. Machine 1: Fetch account information from the chain
-2. Create an unsigned transaction locally
+2. Machine 2: Create an unsigned transaction locally
-3. Sign the transaction
+3. Machine 2: Sign the transaction
-4. Broadcast the transaction
+4. Machine 1: Broadcast the transaction

-For this example, we will again use the Userbook realm on the Portal Loop testnet.
+For the sake of simplicity, in this example, we will assume that the procedure is happening on two machines, and we will again use the Userbook realm on the Portal Loop testnet.

 ## Fetching account information from the chain